Reference Class Selection in Similarity-Based Forecasting of Sales Growth: Abstract

 \section{Abstract}

-This paper proposes a method to find appropriate outside views for sales forecasts of analysts.
-The idea is to find reference classes, i.e. peer groups, for each analyzed company separately.
-Hence, additional companies are considered that share similarities to the firm of interest with respect to a specific predictor.
+This paper proposes a general method to handle forecasts exposed to behavioural bias by finding appropriate outside views, in our case corporate sales forecasts of analysts.
+The idea is to find reference classes, i.e. peer groups, for each analyzed company separately that share similarities to the firm of interest with respect to a specific predictor.
 The classes are regarded to be optimal if the forecasted sales distributions match the actual distributions as closely as possible.
 The forecast quality is measured by applying goodness-of-fit tests on the estimated probability integral transformations and by comparing the predicted quantiles.
-The method is applied on a data set consisting of 21,808 US firms over the time period 1950 - 2019, which is also descriptively analyzed.
+The method is out-of-sample backtested on a data set consisting of 21,808 US firms over the time period 1950 - 2019, which is also descriptively analyzed.
 It appears that in particular the past operating margins are good predictors for the distribution of future sales.
-A case study with a comparison of our forecasts with actual analysts' estimates emphasizes the relevance of our approach in practice.
+A case study compares the outside view of our distributional forecasts with actual analysts' forecasts and emphasizes the relevance of our approach in practice.